Karunamon/reibot/README.md

 ---------

 * mIRC's scripting syntax is very capable, but it is terribly verbose and is completely procedural.

- * Moving to Ruby allows us to redesign the system to be 100% object oriented, and gives us access to some very cool constructs for database work (such as ActiveRecord, used heavily in the Rails ecosystem).
+Moving to Ruby allows us to redesign the system to be 100% object oriented, and gives us access to some very cool constructs for database work (such as ActiveRecord, used heavily in the Rails ecosystem).

-* mIRC has nothing resembling an IDE, all work is done essentially inside a dumb text editor, with a third party DLL loaded for syntax editing.
+* mIRC has nothing resembling an IDE, all work is done essentially inside a dumb text editor, with an unstable third party DLL loaded for syntax highlighting.
 Not terribly fun.

- * RubyMine?
-NetBeans?
-Pick your favorite :)
+For a proper programming language like Ruby?
+There's RubyMine, NetBeans, Aptana.. vim with plugins.. pick your favorite :)

 * mIRC's stability isn't great.
 On a virtual machine dedicated to running the program, it would reliably crash given about a week.

-  * Migrating to Ruby makes the bot truly cross-platform, also allowing us to migrate to Linux at the same time.
+Migrating to Ruby makes the bot truly cross-platform, also allowing us to migrate to Linux at the same time.

 Current Features